, , ,

 Video Walk-through – Equity Waterfall Model with Cash-on-Cash Return Hurdle

-Below find a walk-through video I created showing you how to use the equity waterfall model.
+Below we’ve shared a walk-through video we created showing you how to use the equity waterfall model.
 I recommend you download the accompanying Excel Workbook and follow along as I talk through the model.
 If you have any questions or comments, please don’t hesitate to reach out using the link in my bio at the end of this post.

 Note that this walk-through was created based on an earlier version of the model.
 The model now includes new features listed in the version notes below.